 - 1 large onion chopped

-Heat 1 tbsp oil in a frying pan, add chopped onion and cook over a low heat until softened and lightly browned.
+Heat 1 tbsp oil in a frying pan, add chopped onion and cook over low heat until softened and lightly browned.
 Sift the flour into a bowl.

 Dissolve the yeast in the small amount of water, add the sugar, 1 tbsp flour, stir well and leave for 10-15 min.
 Mix the tomato puree into the remaining water, until evenly blended, add the dissolved yeast and mix well.

-By mixer: In the bowl of a stand mixer fitted with the paddle, gradually mix the flour into the liquid ingredients, make elastic dough.
+In the bowl of a stand mixer fitted with the paddle, gradually mix the flour into the liquid ingredients, make elastic dough.
 Add the salt and oil in the end.
 Switch to the dough hook and knead the dough on medium speed until smooth and elastic, 6 to 8 minutes.

 Form the dough into a ball and place in a lightly oiled bowl.
 Turn to coat with the oil.
 Cover the bowl with plastic wrap and let the dough rise in a warm place until doubled in bulk, about 1 hour.